basicallydan/danhough.com/busking/2017-10-21-kings-cross.md

 location: London, UK
 ---

 Second time in as many weeks!
-I practiced a bunch of songs that I played last
+I practiced a bunch of songs that I haven't played in a while during the week and brought them back today.

 {% include _figure.html src="/img/busking/2017-10-21-kings-cross-1.jpg" caption="The pitch.
 Pretty sure the woman in the image isn't yawning at me.
 Pretty sure." %}